samarthpawar308-bot/Ecommerce-Customer-Behavior-Analysis/README.md

 This step provides a better understanding of the data and ensures it is suitable for further analysis using Python.

+## Sentiment Analysis

+Customer reviews were analyzed using Python to understand overall customer sentiment and identify how customers perceive different products and services.

+The analysis includes:

+* Classifying customer reviews into Positive, Neutral, and Negative sentiment
+* Calculating sentiment scores for each review
+* Preparing sentiment labels for business reporting and dashboard visualization

+The processed sentiment data is exported for further analysis in Power BI.

 ## Project Status

 Data validation and exploration currently in progress.